I Am Peter, Hear Me Roar: Plot

-By the time he returns home from the psychiatric hospital, he has been reconditioned to be very effeminate.
-At first, Lois appreciates Peter's newfound sensitivity, but she is soon tired of him spending more time in front of the mirror, taking pregnancy tests and scolding Lois for slavishly attending to her husband, who unbeknownst to Peter is him.
+By the time Peter returns home from the women's retreat, he is seen by the family to be very effeminate.
+At first, Lois appreciates Peter's newfound sensitivity, but she is soon tired of him spending more time in front of the mirror, taking pregnancy tests and scolding Lois for slavishly attending to her husband, who unbeknownst to Peter is himself.
 She appeals to Peter's friends for help, even going to Glenn Quagmire's house to confess that the "new" Peter is not meeting her needs.
 The other guys try to bring Peter back to normal by bringing him among his "fellow men".
 Cleveland takes Peter to a convention of Black men (a nod to the Million-Man March) where Peter blames the assemblage for all the crime and problems and chides them that they should be ashamed for ruining society; they mistakenly believe that he is racist and then chase him through the streets.

 When Peter and Lois attend a women's gala, Gloria insults Lois by saying that her current lifestyle is the reason for Peter's former disrespect and hatred for women.
-Lois reminds her that she is a woman and that she chooses to be a mother and housewife.
-When Gloria says Lois' children must be "screwed up," Lois furiously punches her and they both get into a clothes-shredding catfight, which turns Peter on.
+Lois reminds her that she is a woman, that feminism is about choice and that she chooses to be a mother and housewife.
+When Gloria insinuates that Lois' children must be "screwed up" by her ideals, Lois furiously attacks her and they both get into a clothes-shredding catfight, which turns Peter on.
 After Lois pins Gloria to the floor, Peter pulls Lois out and rushes her home to have sex.
-When they finish, Lois comments on how wonderful it was.
-Her voice startles Peter as he has already forgotten that she is still there, but since she is, he asks her to make him a sandwich.
-This pleases Lois because it means he is back to his old self.
+When they finish, Peter seemingly doesn't notice Lois until she speaks, then asks Lois to make him a sandwich, spanking her butt as she goes to the kitchen.
+Even so, Lois is glad the old Peter is back.

 Reception

 The episode was viewed by 7.62 million people in the US.

 In his 2008 review, Ahsan Haque of IGN, rating the episode an 8.5/10, stated that the episode is "cleverly written" and features "a couple of the best scenes in the entire series".
 However, he noted that "the over-the-top satire might not hit the right chords with everyone".